When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Introduction

-This study makes three key contributions to HCI and CSCW community: \begin{itemize} \item First, we present empirical vision, shaped together by managers and workers of potential roles that emerging Manager Clone Agents could undertake and surface the opportunities and risks these roles create across individual, interpersonal, and organizational levels in future workplaces. \item Second, we distinguish Manager Clone Agents from prior algorithmic management systems by showing how their personalization and symbolic authority recast debates on authenticity and automation, while reframing both managerial work and worker-manager relations as relational and organizational challenges of AI automation. \item Finally, we surface design directions for developing Manager Clone Agents that build trust and evolve collaborations within diverse team and organizational contexts. \end{itemize}
+This study makes three key contributions to the HCI and CSCW community: \begin{itemize} \item First, we present an empirical vision of potential roles that emerging Manager Clone Agents could undertake.
+Drawing on perspectives from both managers and workers, we surface the opportunities and risks these roles create across individual, interpersonal, and organizational levels in future workplaces. \item Second, we distinguish Manager Clone Agents from prior algorithmic management systems by showing how their personalization and symbolic authority recast debates on authenticity and automation, while reframing both managerial work and worker-manager relations as relational and organizational challenges of AI automation. \item Finally, we surface design directions for developing Manager Clone Agents that build trust and support collaborations within diverse team and organizational contexts, including those challenging the current hierarchies. \end{itemize}